ofirrifo/webpack-module-federation-issue/README.md

 ```
 npm run start:profile
 ```
-- Navigate from shell to profile
+- Navigate from shell to profile we get broken image but in the remote it do display